 Office of Extension Programmes

-Established in 2024, the Office of the Extension Programmes, plays a pivotal role in fulfilling one of the core values of MCC – ‘Social Relevance’.
-Various extension programmes are organised for the benefit of the student community & local community and to support the cause of the government & the local bodies.
-The expertise and resources of MCC are utilised for realising the sustainable development goals & helping communities become self-reliant.
-As students actively participate in extension activities, they develop & gain skills (personal & professional), social & civic responsibility and become engaged citizens.
+Established in 2024, the Office of the Extension Programmes plays a pivotal role in fulfilling one of the core values of MCC – ‘Social Relevance’.
+Various extension programmes are organised to benefit the students and the local community and to support the cause of the government and the local bodies.
+The expertise and resources of MCC are utilised to realise the Sustainable Development Goals and to help communities become self-reliant.
+As students actively participate in extension activities, they develop and gain skills (personal and professional), social and civic responsibility and become engaged citizens.

 The office of the extension programmes oversees the following:

-• Part V Extension Activities of the CBCS curriculum
+Part V Extension Activities under the CBCS curriculum

 As per the CBCS curriculum, every undergraduate (UG) student must complete the mandatory hours of any one of the Part V extension units to earn one credit.
-The various Part V units of MCC are (click on the name of the unit to peruse the course structure & video about the unit):
+The various Part V units of MCC are:

 • National Cadet Corps (NCC)